Summer 2023 Pre-College Program Applications are now LIVE, don't delay, start your application today!

 Closing Event: Final Exhibit

 On the last day of the program, students will participate in a final exhibition attended by family, friends, faculty and other members of the SMFA at Tufts’ community.
 Students will have the chance to experience what it’s like to work in exhibitions by collaboratively curating and installing the show.
+The Exhibit will occur on the last day of the program, and will conclude by 2pm.
+Exact details and invitations will be forthcoming.

 Please note: The below represents a sample schedule based on our best expectations for the in-person iteration of this program.
 The schedule is subject to change as we continue to develop the program to be as meaningful as possible for our students.